syncfusion-content/wpf-docs/wpf/Spreedsheet/Data-Management.md

-> _Note: You can insert only one comment for a cell.
-The InsertCommentCommand will open the Edit comment dialog box if the specific cell already has a comment._
+> Note: You can insert only one comment for a cell.
+The InsertCommentCommand will open the Edit comment dialog box if the specific cell already has a comment.

 ### Edit Comment

 You can edit the existing comments using the Edit Comment dialog box.
-You can open the Edit comment dialog using the InsertCommentCommand_._
+You can open the Edit comment dialog using the InsertCommentCommand.

 ![](Data-Management_images/Data-Management_img9.png)